 Academic engagement matters in that research has shown that it is related to successful academic outcomes (Finn & Rock, 1997).
 Marks (2000) highlights this notion with the following statement: “engagement is an important facet of students' school experience because of its logical relationship to achievement and to optimal human development” (pg.
 155).
 In fact, the previously provided definition of academic engagement is conceptually similar to such outcome measures.
 As an example, the “Performance Factor” as proposed by Handelsman et al. (2005), which includes grades and performance on tests, is included as a measure of engagement.
 As such, academic engagement is often evaluated in the literature as a component of its parts, with academic achievement a common area of focus.
-Finn and Rock (1997) identified this link in a study evaluating graduation rates and levels of academic achievement in a sample of 1,803 minority students.
+Finn and Rock (1997) identified this link in a study evaluating graduation rates and levels of academic achievement in a sample of 1,803 minority high school? students.
 Study results indicate that students with the most successful scholastic outcomes were the most likely to show the highest level of school engagement behaviors.

 Disengagement at the university level can lead to failing grades, higher dropout rates, and feeling disenfranchised.
 Therefore, to optimize performance among university students, it is important to evaluate the variables that impact academic engagement and the mechanisms involved.
 As suggested by results from the Handelsman et al. (2005) study, the current study aims to evaluate students on the “micro” level and by assessing variables such as stress, which have commonly been linked to poor academic outcomes and affect.
 It is believed that investigating internal factors affords more opportunities for interventions since they can be implemented on an individual or in a small group setting, and not be constrained by the challenges of making large institutional changes.

 University students are inundated with potential stressors that range from managing the responsibilities of new-found independence to navigating the intricacies of finding success in a rigorous academic setting.
 To achieve academic success, it is important for students to be actively engaged in school.
 Stress, however, has been implicated in reducing school engagement (Lloyd, Alexander, Rice, & Greenfield, 1980).
-For example, a study by Pechtel and Pizzagalli (2011) found that even early life stress has shown long-term impacts on various areas related to academic engagement, including memory, executive functioning, and cognitive performance.
-Further, a study by Vaez and Laflamme (2008) identified an association between types of stress and lower graduation rates.
+For example, Pechtel and Pizzagalli (2011) found that even early life stress has shown long-term impacts on various areas related to academic engagement, including memory, executive functioning, and cognitive performance.
+Further, Vaez and Laflamme (2008) identified an association between types of stress and lower graduation rates.

 Stress, as measured through the number of stressful life events recently experienced, has been found to directly impact academic performance as well as influence other aspects of academic engagement.
 For example, mood, life satisfaction, attention, and executive functioning have all been found to be negatively affected by high levels of stress.
-In a study by Kim, Conger, Elder, and Lorenz (2003), increased levels of life stressors were associated with increased depression and anxiety.
-Similarly, research by Leggett, Burgard, and Zivin (2016) identified similar effects of stress on symptoms of depression and a study by Misra and McKean (2000) noted not only relationships between stress and anxiety, but also stress and time management, albeit directionality between these variables was not established.
+In a study by Kim, Conger, Elder, and Lorenz (2003), higher levels of life stressors were associated with higher levels of depression and anxiety.
+Similarly, research by Leggett, Burgard, and Zivin (2016) identified similar effects of stress on symptoms of depression.
+Misra and McKean (2000) noted not only relationships between stress and anxiety, but also stress and time management, albeit directionality between these variables was not established.